Project-Herophilus/.github/profile/README.md

 All of these assets are available to any organization.
 The sole purpose of ALL the capabilities we have built for healthcare is to focus on enabling <b> Data as an Asset</b>

+- Take a look at the [consulting partners](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/Platform-Content/Technical/Partner-Implementations.md) that have developed or solution on top of one or more iDaaS components
-Feel free to look at our [roadmap](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Roadmap/index.md), it is updated monthly and remember all the assets are available and provided under Apache 2 licensing.
+- Feel free to look at our [roadmap](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Roadmap/index.md), it is updated monthly
+- All the assets are available and provided "as-is" under Apache 2 licensing.

 # Key Overall Project Capabilities Provided
 As we built this platform out there are an extensive set of capabilities.
 We have tried to seperate those into categories.